-Although VTC is the default hearing method by regulation, the ALJ may offer a telephone hearing if request for hearing or the administrative record suggests that a telephone hearing may be more convenient than a VTC hearing for one or more of the parties. § 405.1020(b).
+Although VTC is the default hearing method by regulation, the ALJ may offer a telephone hearing if the request for hearing or the administrative record suggests that a telephone hearing may be more convenient than a VTC hearing for one or more of the parties. § 405.1020(b).
 Telephone hearings may be offered, but may not be mandated.
 The ALJ determines whether OMHA will initiate the hearing by calling the hearing participants, or whether the hearing participants are required to call into a teleconference number at the time of the hearing.

-- If the hearing participants are notified that OMHA will initiate the hearing by calling the hearing participants, the Notice of Hearing informs the participants that they are responsible for ensuring the correct contact information has been provided and will be updated, if necessary, prior to the hearing date and time. - If the hearing participants are notified that they must call into a teleconference number, the Notice of Hearing must include the teleconference line number for the parties to call, along with any required passcode or meeting number. - If a telephone hearing has been offered and a party objects, a VTC appearance must be made available, unless an in-person hearing is appropriate.
+- If the hearing participants are notified that OMHA will initiate the hearing by calling the hearing participants, the Notice of Hearing informs the recipients that they are responsible for ensuring their correct contact information has been provided and will be updated, if necessary, prior to the hearing date and time. - If the hearing participants are notified that they must call into a teleconference number, the Notice of Hearing must include the teleconference line number for the parties to call, along with any required passcode or meeting number. - If a telephone hearing has been offered and a party objects, a VTC appearance must be made available, unless an in-person hearing is more appropriate.
+See subsections 2.b and 3.b, below, for additional information on objections to telephone hearings.